 You write : There's no understandable concept ....
 It's maybe no understandable for you but do not generalize !!

 Personally and finally I prefer originality than standardisation.

-vincent, 9 months ago
+vincent, a year ago

 @Kauzmic aka Steve

 May I ask you a few questions in order to help you?